joelr/developer.everydayhero.com/content/oauth-integration.md

-Integrating OAuth2 into any modern system should be fairly simple. everydayhero have written (and maintain) the ruby client for interfacing with the Giving Passport and it can be found on [GitHub](https://github.com/everydayhero/omniauth-passport).
+Integrating OAuth2 into any modern system should be fairly simple. everydayhero have written (and maintain) the ruby client for interfacing with the EDH OAuth accounts and it can be found on [GitHub](https://github.com/everydayhero/omniauth-passport).
 A quick google for your language / framework and OAuth2 should yield the best library for you.